Kim Possible: Miniseries

 The live action film was followed by a short-form miniseries, Kim Hushable, which aired from June 5 to 24, 2019 and was released on Disney Channel's YouTube account.
 The shorts take place after the movie and focus on Kim, Ron, and Athena as they help out in a library during spring break, all while dealing with various rogues and impressing Mr. Dewey.
 Warhok and Warmonga, who appeared in the original series, make an appearance in the shorts.

 Video games and merchandise

-The success of Kim Possible spawned its own video game series; a total of six video games were released, supported by various gaming consoles and platforms:
+The success of Kim Possible spawned its own video game series; a total of eight video games were released, supported by various gaming consoles and platforms: